A temporary pavement licence allows a licence holder to place removable furniture outside their premises for certain purposes

 If the local authority does not determine the application before the end of the determination period, the licence is deemed to have been granted for a year (but not beyond 30 September 2021).
 The business can place the proposed furniture such as tables and chairs within the area set out in the application for the purpose or purposes proposed.

 On the day you submit your application, please complete the template notice and display it in the premises window adjacent to the area you would like to licence.
 The notice must be clear and visible and must stay in place for the consultation period of 7 days.

-Applications made during 2020 will not incur a fee.
-Licenses granted will expire on 31st December 2020, unless revoked by the Council.
+Applications will not incur a fee.
+Licenses granted will expire on 30 September 2021, as per current regulations, unless revoked by the Council.

 A business that uses (or proposes to use) premises for the sale of food or drink for consumption (on or off the premises) can apply for a license.
 Eligible businesses include:

 Licences can only be granted in respect of highways listed in section 115A(1) Highways Act 1980.
 Generally, these are footpaths restricted to pedestrians or are roads and places to which vehicle access is restricted or prohibited.